Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Ample Framings

 Let $\calO$ be a linear extension for $G$, i.e., a linear ordering $\calO=\{v_1<v_2<\cdots <v_n\}$ on the vertices of $G$ such that for any $v_i<v_j$ in $\calO$ we have that $(v_j,v_i)$ is not a directed edge in $G$.
 We also assume that the sources of $G$ form the initial segment of $\calO$ and the sinks in $G$ form the terminal segment in $\calO$.
 Every finite DAG admits a linear extension, as can be shown via induction by iteratively removing sinks from $G$ and adding it to the linear order.
 Each $v_i$ in $\calO=\{v_1< \cdots <v_n\}$ that is an inner vertex in $G$ is associated to a unique length-two path in $G$, $P_i:=v_{j_1},v_i,v_{j_2}$, where $(v_{j_1},v_i)$ and $(v_{j_2},v_i)$ are both edges in $G$.
 Note that the edges in $P_i$ alternate in direction.
 Let $G_{i-1}$ denote the union of $P_j$ for all $j<i$, and assume by induction that $G_{i-1}$ has a decomposition of our desired type into paths and cycles that consist of sequences of $P_j$'s connected at their degree-one inner-vertex endpoints.
 It is immediate that $G_1=P_1$ satisfies this, and thus we have a base case.
 For the $i$-th step, consider the edges $(v_{j_1},v_i)$ and $(v_{j_2},v_i)$ that make up $P_i$.
 One of the following must hold: \begin{enumerate} \item Each endpoint of $P_i$ is an inner vertex, and these endpoints are the two endpoints of a single path in the decomposition of $G_{i-1}$ with ending edges from $\mathrm{out}(v_{j_1})$ and $\mathrm{out}(v_{j_2})$.
 Attaching $P_i$ to this path forms a cycle in $G_i$. \item One of the two endpoints of $P_i$ is adjacent to a degree-one inner vertex in a path in the decomposition of $G_{i-1}$ that includes an edge in either $\mathrm{out}(v_{j_1})$ or $\mathrm{out}(v_{j_2})$.
 In this case, $P_i$ extends the path by two more edges. \item Both of the two endpoints of $P_i$ are adjacent to degree-one inner vertices in two distinct paths in the decomposition of $G_{i-1}$, each of which include one edge from $\mathrm{out}(v_{j_1})$ or $\mathrm{out}(v_{j_2})$.
 In this case, the concatenation of the two existing paths via $P_i$ forms a single path. \item Neither of the other edges in $\mathrm{out}(v_{j_1})$ and $\mathrm{out}(v_{j_2})$ are contained in $G_{i-1}$.
 In this case, $P_i$ is added to the decomposition of $G_{i-1}$, yielding a decomposition of $G_i$. \end{enumerate} In any of these cases, the result is that the length of the paths and cycles in the disjoint decomposition is even, since we are always appending a path of length two at each step.
 Once $G_n$ is obtained, then $G$ is formed by adding the sinks of $G$ and then extending any path in $G_n$ that terminates at an inner vertex $v$ by the edge from $v$ to a sink of $G$, and also by creating length-two paths for any pairs of multiedges that connect a sink in $G$ to the same inner vertex. \end{proof}

-\begin{example} Let $G$ be the DAG in Figure~\ref{fig:disjointpathscycles}, with the inner vertices in the linear extension read from left to right in the figure.
+\begin{example} Let $G$ be the DAG in Figure~\ref{fig:disjointpathscycles}, with the inner vertices in the linear extension used in the proof of Theorem~\ref{thm:ampleexistence} read from left to right in the figure.
 The disjoint cycle and path decomposition of $G$ arising from the algorithm in the proof of Theorem~\ref{thm:ampleexistence} is:

 \end{example}

 Combining Lemma~\ref{lem:amplemeansfull} and Theorem~\ref{thm:ampleclassification}, we obtain the following corollary.

 \begin{corollary} A DAG $G$ with no idle edges admits an ample framing if and only if $G$ is full. \end{corollary}